Kaspersky Free Antivirus delivers excellent protection with a moderate performance impact, but it has few extra

 Avast Free Antivirus offers lots of extra features, but its malware protection is mediocre and it may collect your browsing history.

 Windows PC users need a strong antivirus program to ward off malware attacks, to keep their computers running efficiently and to safeguard their online identities and personal information.
 Paid antivirus suites have many features to protect children online, manage security on mobile devices, and monitor a computer's firewall, software updates and other features.
-But some users just don't want to — or can't — pay a yearly subscription fee for those extra features, and may need to go with a free antivirus program.
+But some users just don't want, or can't afford, to pay a yearly subscription fee for those extra features, and may need to go with a free antivirus program.

 If that describes you, you've come to the right place.
 We've evaluated the most widely used free antivirus programs based on their malware protection, system impact, ease of use and useful extra features.
 If you're undecided, check out our free vs paid antivirus comparison first.

 So which free PC antivirus product would be best for you?
 Of the seven free antivirus programs we've recently reviewed, Kaspersky Free Antivirus barely edged out Bitdefender Antivirus Free Edition for the top spot.
 Both offer excellent protection against malware without slowing down your system, but Kaspersky lets you schedule scans and has a quick-scan option.

 Bitdefender, however, is still the best "set it and forget it" option.
 After installation, it takes care of itself and doesn’t need user intervention.
 If you need to install antivirus software on your grandparents' computer but don't have time to monitor it, this might be the perfect solution.